KamWithK/AnkiconnectAndroid/README.md

         [opening the card browser window](https://github.com/ankidroid/Anki-Android/pull/11899)
         from another app.
 Therefore, the first step is to manually download and install the most recent alpha version of AnkiDroid.
+    * This carries all the risks of using a pre-release version!
+Only download it if you know what you are doing.

 2. After installing Ankidroid, you must allow Ankiconnect Android to open apps in the background.
     * Under Ankiconnect Android, tap on the settings gear at the top right corner.
     * Tap on the `Access Overlay Permissions` option.
 This should lead you to Android's settings page.